March is here, and you know what that means – Daytona Bike Week.

-Ponce Inlet Lighthouse
+Ponce de Leon Inlet Lighthouse

 Climb 175 feet to the top of the tallest lighthouse in the state and experience world-famous views of the world’s most famous beach.

 Daytona Beach Boardwalk and Pier

 Among the entertainment options are indoor and outdoor rides.
 Racing enthusiasts (right here!) can enjoy a self-guided tour of commemorative plaques along the boardwalk.

-Ormond Scenic Loop
+The Ormond Scenic Loop & Trail

 With more than 75 seafood restaurants to choose from, there is no shortage of fresh sea life and picturesque settings in which to enjoy it.
-The Ocean Deck Restaurant and Beach Club is situated right on the ocean and offers a relaxed environment with everything from fresh seafood to wings.
+The Ocean Deck Restaurant and Beach Club is situated right on the ocean and offers a relaxing environment with everything from fresh seafood to wings.